 Kerruish later became a campaigner for greater Manx self-determination.
 He was the longest-serving Presiding Officer in the Commonwealth and the first President of Tynwald.

-Mec Vannin was formed in 1962, as an informal group, mainly consisting of Manx speakers and Republicans.
-The Manx organisation, Mec Vannin, was later set up in 1964.
-Attending the inaugural meeting Bernard Moffatt was a founder member of Mec Vannin, which campaigned to change the government’s economic strategy, which it believed would see a decline in the number of the ‘native’ Manx population and for the need to break away from the Crown.
+Mec Vannin was formed in 1962, as an informal group, consisting of Manx speakers and Republicans.
+The Manx organisation, Mec Vannin, was later set up in 1964, campaigning to change the government’s economic strategy, which it believed would see a decline in the number of the ‘native’ Manx population and for the need to break away from the Crown.
 Mec Vannin also concentrated on furthering the Manx language.
 Since the 1980s, Mec Vannin officially became a Republican Party.

 The Celtic League Mannin branch works extremely closely with.
 Mec Vannin, campaigning vigorously for an end to the link with the Crown.
 The Celtic League Mannin Branch complements this goal.
 Both Mec Vannin and the Celtic League Mannin branch have concentrated over the past four decades to abolish the role of the Lord of Man as the representative on the Island (the Lt.
 Governor).
 This was broadly successful; he has been stripped of his power to interfere politically and no longer presides over the Legislative Council nor the Tynwald Court.
 Nevertheless, the malign influence of the Crown remains in the background.